We use the pull-request model, see GitHub's help on pull-request.

 A review will happen in the pull-request, and a reviewer will either;

-When they ask you for changes, you may have to change both files and commits.
+When they ask you for changes, you may have to change both files, commits or commit messages.

 When squashing commits to different files, use interactive rebase.